-Although living conditions remain adequate, overcrowding puts a strain on the timing and the quality of support provided.
-To address overcrowding in the facility, CPR revisited its accommodation policy for unaccompanied children in 2019.
-While some were provisionally accommodated at CAR due to shortage of places at CACR, young applicants at more advanced stages of the integration process were transferred from CACR to CAR II in a process of progressive autonomy.
-This strategy continued to be applied in 2020.
+Furthermore, CPR revisited its accommodation policy for unaccompanied children in 2019.
+While some may be provisionally accommodated at CAR due to shortage of places at CACR or to the need to wait for COVID-19 test results, young applicants at more advanced stages of the integration process may be transferred to CAR 2 in a process of progressive autonomy.

 Absconding and the subsequent risk of human trafficking remain relevant concerns.
-A total of 9 out of 84 (11%) unaccompanied children accommodated by CPR in 2020,563 (see Special Reception Needs).
-In 2020, CACR's team continued to report cases where unaccompanied children were suspected to be victims of human trafficking to the competent authorities (see Guarantees for Vulnerable Groups: Identification).
+A total of 9 out of 59 (15.3%) unaccompanied children accommodated by CPR absconded in 2021 604 (see Special Reception Needs).
+CACR's team reports cases where unaccompanied children were suspected to be victims of human trafficking to the competent authorities (see Guarantees for Vulnerable Groups: Identification).